 3.1.1 Timing of the work packages (Gantt chart).
-WP1: Omnitrap development and testing WP2: Implementation of CAD, ECD, HECD, UV, IR PD, and EID MS/MS techniques in Omnitrap, WP3: Development and application of H-atom bombardment (HAB) MS/MS techniques, WP4: Development and application of Coulomb explosion MS/MS technique, WP5: Development of pI-Trap-ESI combination, WP6: Modification of the Orbitrap mass spectrometer, WP7: Signal detection and data processing WP8: Dissemination, Communication & Exploitation, WP9: Project Management and Administration.
+Due to the COVID-19 pandemic, we request a 6 months extension of the project.
+For this reason, several of the deliverables and milestones have been changed to later due dates as highlighted in the Gantt chart in the WP column.
+Furthermore, an additional scientific review meeting has been incorporated (Deliverable, D9.4, month 30) and the final reporting period (D9.5) has been changed from December 2021 to June 2022.
+WP1: Omnitrap development and testing WP2: Implementation of CAD, ECD, HECD, UV, IR PD, and EID MS/MS techniques in Omnitrap, WP3: Development and application of H-atom bombardment (HAB) MS/MS techniques, WP4: Development and application of the Orbitrap mass spectrometer, WP7: Signal detection and data processing WP8: Dissemination, Communication & Exploitation, WP9: Project Management and Administration.
 D: deliverables, M: Milestones.